 One tool, when available, that has helped keep salaries competitive in the past is the Salary Adjustment Fund (SAF).
 The SAF is used to increase salaries in certain occupational groups, such as those listed in Table 4, where some salaries are significantly below the market and turnover is trending up.
-Metrics such as compa ratio (salary related to market), median, turnover, vacancy rates and time-to-fill (how long it takes to fill a vacancy) are considered when making SAF distribution recommendations.
+Metrics such as comparatio (salary related to market average), turnover, vacancy rates and time-to-fill (how long it takes to fill a vacancy) are considered when making SAF distribution recommendations.
 Also used in this analysis is hard-to-recruit positions.
-The primary funding mechanism, transferring Legislative increase funds remaining after employees receive their Legislative increase, is often inadequate to address occupational areas where salaries are below the market.
-No SAF was allocated for FY 2019-2020 or FY 2018-2019.
-In 2017, the SAF for FY 2017-18 allocated \$5,000,000 for salary increases in the University System and the Executive, Judicial and Legislative branches.
+The primary funding mechanism, transferring legislative increase funds remaining after employees receive their legislative increase, is often inadequate to address occupational areas where salaries are below the market.
+No SAF was allocated for FY 2018-2019.
+In 2017, the SAF for FY 2017-18 allocated \$5,000,000 for salary increases in the University System and the executive, judicial and legislative branches.
 No SAF was allocated for FY 2016-2017.